naper/bootstrap-autodrop/README.md

 # Bootstrap AutoDrop

 Forked from Daniel Farell's original plugin (https://github.com/danielfarrell/bootstrap-combobox).
-This plugin uses the original bootstrap<a href="http://getbootstrap.com/components/#input-groups-buttons-segmented"> segmented button </a> and transforms it into an auto predicted dropdown
+This plugin uses the original bootstrap<a target="_blank" href="http://getbootstrap.com/components/#input-groups-buttons-segmented"> segmented button </a> and transforms it into an auto predicted dropdown

 ## How to use it